JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 	<h1><a href="index.php">{zen-heart}{/zen-heart} UTAFITI</a></h1>

-The logo consists of an icon by tags Zen Shortcode Icons another text.
-According to the image.
+The logo consists of an icon and text.
+The icon is displayed using syntax from the zen shortcodes plugin.
+As per the following image:

 ![Logo](screen_logo_admin.png)